 Spring Parks Primary School runs a multi-cultural cooking club for parents and carers at our school.
 The program runs across both campuses in our fully equipped kitchens.
 Ingredients are often sourced from our gardens at Valley campus and it is a great way to meet new friends and have fun!
 All parents and carers are welcome.
 Please contact Suzy Winterbottom at our school for more information about this fantastic program.

 Parent Computer Classes

-Computer classes are held at the West Campus, in the computer room on FRIDAYS.
+Computer classes are held at the West Campus.
+They are on every Wednesday between 9am and 11am.
 They are free of charge.